typegoose/auto-increment/README.md

 The options can either be an object or an array of objects (single field / multiple fields)

+Note: This function will only increment if the document is not new, this is to apply the default value

 #### field

 `string`